Trump backs down on US census citizenship question | DW | 12.07.2019

 With fewer immigrants taking part in the survey, the population data would have gone down in areas that are more likely to vote Democratic — thereby giving a financial and political boost to Republicans.

 Trump argued on Thursday that citizenship data would help states that "may want to draw state and local legislative districts based upon the voter-eligible population."
-It would mark a massive change from the current system of drawing districts based on the total populations of those areas.
+This would make a massive change from the current system of drawing districts based on the total populations of those areas.

 rs/ng (AP, AFP, Reuters)